philipturner/swift-colab/README.md

 ## How to run Swift on Google Colab

-Open [this template] for a Swift Colab notebook.
-Do not create one directly from Google Drive, as that is configured for Python.
+Copy [this template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) of a Swift Colab notebook.
+Do not create one directly from Google Drive, as notebooks are configured for Python by default.
 Copy the following command into the first code cell and run it:

 ```python
 !curl https://raw.githubusercontent.com/philipturner/swift-colab/pre-release/0.1/install_swift.sh --output install_swift.sh && bash install_swift.sh 5.5.2 # Replace 5.5.2 with newest Swift version
 import Swift; Swift.precondition("" != "This statement restarts the Jupyter kernel in Python, but does nothing in Swift.
 Pretty neat, right?")
 ```

 > Warning: The main branch frequently changes and may break Colab support.
-The above command pulls from the (not yet made) [`pre-release/0.1`](https://github.com/philipturner/swift-colab/tree/pre-release/0.1) branch.
+The above command pulls from the [`pre-release/0.1`](https://github.com/philipturner/swift-colab/tree/pre-release/0.1) branch.

 In the output stream, you will see: